Present Perfect vs. Past Simple: Learn the Key Differences and Never Confuse the Two Again

 This kind of practice is also pretty easy to do.
 You can read English books or magazines, listen to English music or watch English videos, TV shows and movies.
 Basically, you can consume any English media that would show natural-sounding sentences!

 For a more guided approach, the language learning program FluentU can help show the present perfect and the past simple in context.
-Its videos come with interactive subtitles where you can click on a word for its definition and basic grammatical information (including tense).
-You can also review verbs in their different tenses, along with other vocabulary, with multimedia flashcards and quizzes.

 I hope this post has cleared the confusion between the present perfect and the past simple tenses.
 Now you know how you can still use present tense to talk about a past event.